mateuszwlosek/azure-pulumi-example/README.md

 **Pulumi pipeline**:
 Pipelines that executes `pulumi up`.
 Used for both Pulumi projects (environment variables differ).
 I used Pulumi task and Pulumi script in a console.
 Pulumi script was used to create a new stack if it doesn't exist.
 I couldn't do that in task as the Pulumi task assumes that the stack already exists.
 I used a Pulumi task for `pulumi up` as Pulumi in a script has problems with environment variables.
-Because of that, I needed to use two different env variables that Pulumi needs for authentication (PULUMI_ACCESS_TOKEN and pulumi.access.token.
+Because of that, I needed to use two different env variables that Pulumi needs for authentication (`PULUMI_ACCESS_TOKEN` and `pulumi.access.token`.
 One is used by Pulumi task the other one is used by `pulumi login`).
-Used AzureCLI task to log in as azureSubscription parameter did not work with Pulumi task.
+Used AzureCLI task to log in as `azureSubscription` parameter did not work with Pulumi task.

 `env` had to be defined for a script to use a secret env variable:
 ```